 Is there a mechanism in place to monitor the neurosurgeons response within 30 minutes of notification based on the institutions criteria (diagnosis)?
 (Yes/No)

 Are qualified neurosurgeons credentialed by the hospital with general neurosurgical privileges?
-(CD 8-11) (Yes/No)
+(Yes/No)

-What is the percentage of severe TBI patients having ICP monitors inserted within 48 hours of admission during the reporting period?
+What is the percentage of severe TBI patients had ICP monitors inserted within 48 hours of admission during the reporting period?

 For those severe TBI patients who do not undergo ICP monitoring, is there a PI process in place to review for appropriateness?
 (Yes/No)

-Is there a published backup call schedule or system to care for neurotrauma patiens when the neurosurgeon or system is overwhelmed?
+Does the center have a predefined and thoroughly developed neurotrauma diversion plan that is implemented when the neurosurgeon on call becomes encumbered?
 (Yes/No)

-Does the center have a predefined and thoroughly developed neurotrauma diversion plan that is implemented when the neurosurgeon on call becomes encumbered?

-7. If there is no back-up schedule, does the hospital provide a formal published contingency plan for times in which a neurosurgeon is encumbered upon the arrival of a neurotrauma case?
-(CD 8-5)
+6. If there is no back-up schedule, does the hospital provide a formal published contingency plan for times in which a neurosurgeon is encumbered upon the arrival of a neurotrauma case?
+(CD 8-5) (Yes/No)